majedalswaeer/data-structures-and-algorithms/python/graphs/README.md

        - Returns: The added node
        - Add a node to the graph

 - `add edge`
     - Arguments: 2 nodes to be connected by the edge, weight (optional)
     - Returns: nothing
     - Adds a new edge between two nodes in the graph
     - If specified, assign a weight to the edge
     - Both nodes should already be in the Graph

 - `get nodes`
     - Arguments: none
     - Returns all of the nodes in the graph as a collection (set, list, or similar)

 - `get neighbors`
     - Arguments: node
     - Returns a collection of edges connected to the given node
     - Include the weight of the connection in the returned collection

 - `size`
     - Arguments: none
     - Returns the total number of nodes in the graph

+- `breadth_first`
+    - This function takes a vertex to start with, and return a list containing the nodes in the graph according to the breadth first order

+    - Args: start_vertex ([type]): Vertex

+    - Returns: List of vertices